GLEON/glmtools/README.md

 What libraries do I need?
 ===
-This version requires the NetCDF version 4 R library (called `ncdf4`), and you may want to install `rLakeAnalyzer`, `RCurl`, and `tools` if you could like to run all examples.
+This version requires the NetCDF version 4 R library (called `ncdf4`), and you may want to install `rLakeAnalyzer`, `RCurl`, and `tools` if you would like to run all examples.
 Aside from `ncdf4`, all other libraries are on CRAN and can be installed with `install.packages()`.

 How do I install `ncdf4`?
 ===